wp-plugins/powerpress/readme.txt

 == Changelog ==

 = Announcement =
 * Translation support has been completed for Blubrry PowerPress.
-If you would like to have PowerPress translated into other languages, please contact Angelo: cio [at] rawvoice.com.
+Please visit the following link for more details: [http://www.blubrry.com/powerpress_translate/](http://www.blubrry.com/powerpress_translate/)

 = 1.0.10 =
 * Released on TBA